 Global Environmental Governance: Politics, Law, and Institutions

-Simon Nicholson and Sikina Jinnah (eds.)
+Simon Nicholson and S. Jinnah (eds.)
 New Earth Politics: Essays from the Anthropocene.
-MIT Press.
-Forthcoming Spring 2016.
+(MIT Press, Spring 2016).

 Paul Wapner.
 "The Changing Nature of Nature: Environmental Politics in the Anthropocene."
 Global Environmental Politics.
 2014.